EricTay1997/ML-Review/classical/12_unsupervised_clustering/notes.md

 # Unsupervised Clustering

+- Active Learning
+  - Unsupervised tasks often rear their head when labelling is expensive.
+  - Active learning is when a human interacts with a learning algorithm.
+One such example is uncertainty sampling, where a human iteratively labels the samples that a model is most uncertain about.
 - K-means
   - K-means initializes with $k$ clusters and assigns each $\mathbf{x}_i$ to a cluster, aiming to minimize the distance from every point to the centroid of it's cluster.
   - Algorithm: